gorakhargosh/watchdog/docs/source/index.rst

 Python API library and shell utilities to monitor file system events.

-Works on Python 2.7 and 3.4+.
+Works on Python 3.4+.
 If you want to use an old version of Python, you should stick with watchdog < 0.10.0.

 Directory monitoring made easy with
 -----------------------------------